Workflow Scaling and Disruption Protection

 3 Example of memory request resource configuration.

-HorizontalPodAutoscalers use the request resources for the metrics calculations.
+HorizontalPodAutoscalers use the requests resources for the metrics calculations.
 The resource limits in the example are only illustrative and are not used for scaling.

 The following example shows how to configure a HorizontalPodAutoscaler: